TobyMercer/Automating-frequentist-NMA-with-ML/README.md

 ## Usage
 To run the automated NMA pipeline, follow these steps:
-1. Clone the repository: `git clone https://github.com/your-username/your-repository.git`
+1. Clone the repository: `git clone https://github.com/TobyMercer/Automating-frequentist-NMA-with-ML.git`
+2. Navigate to the project directory: `cd Automating-frequentist-NMA-with-ML/`
-2. Install the required dependencies: `pip install -r requirements.txt`
+3. Install the required dependencies: `pip install -r requirements.txt`
-3. Prepare your dataset in the appropriate format (refer to the data_sheet.md for details).
+4. Prepare your dataset in the appropriate format (refer to the data_sheet.md for details).
-4. Run the Jupyter Notebook: `jupyter notebook automated_nma.ipynb`
+5. Run the Jupyter Notebook: `jupyter notebook automated_nma.ipynb`
-5. Follow the instructions in the notebook to execute the automated NMA pipeline.
+6. Follow the instructions in the notebook to execute the automated NMA pipeline.

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
 You are free to share and adapt the material for non-commercial purposes, as long as you give appropriate credit and indicate if changes were made.
 For more details, please see the [LICENSE](https://github.com/TobyMercer/Automating-frequentist-NMA-with-ML/blob/main/LICENSE.md) file.